Ilhamarr/TroubleshootAndroid/README.md

-all the detail task to do from begin, on sprint until deploy, it is on this link : https://docs.google.com/spreadsheets/d/1l3uG52OoAbAXDz2HFyEmODxLGKXyCd1aa_SbZJHBkXs/edit#gid=1386834576
+all the detail task to do from begin, on sprint until deploy, it is on this link : <br>
+https://docs.google.com/spreadsheets/d/1l3uG52OoAbAXDz2HFyEmODxLGKXyCd1aa_SbZJHBkXs/edit#gid=1386834576

 ## Mockup wireframe:
-mockup mobile apps Troubleshoot.id: https://github.com/Ilhamarr/Troubleshoot_Design/blob/master/Documentation.md
+mockup mobile apps Troubleshoot.id:<br>
+https://github.com/Ilhamarr/Troubleshoot_Design/blob/master/Documentation.md